MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-chat.md

 ### `PartyAudioDeviceSelectionType::Manual`

-When this audio device selection type is chosen, `PartyLocalChatControl::SetAudioInput()` and `PartyLocalChatControl::SetAudioOutpu()t` will use the `audioDeviceSelectionContext` parameter as a valid audio device identifier and will attempt to use any device matching that identifier.
+When this audio device selection type is chosen, `PartyLocalChatControl::SetAudioInput()` and `PartyLocalChatControl::SetAudioOutput()` will use the `audioDeviceSelectionContext` parameter as a valid audio device identifier and will attempt to use any device matching that identifier.
 Refer to the following table to see what kind of identifier is supported by PlayFab Party: